-9. If you do not like the result in your case, you may wish to file an appeal.
+10. If you do not like the result in your case, you may have the option of filing an appeal.

 If the Court's decision is unfavorable to you, you may wish to appeal.
 Appeals from cases in the Middle District of Tennessee are considered by the United States Court of Appeals for the Sixth Circuit.